narekboghozian/go-engine/README.md

 ## Objective

 Validate, process, and score a move on a given board in the game of Go.
+Written in Python using standard libraries.

 ## API